 Keep in mind that you may need to take another look at your gutters even if you cleaned them earlier this fall.
 It usually takes a few fall storms to shake out all of the leaves and pine needles from the trees.
 You’ll find a list below to help you prepare your home for the winter months ahead.

 Make sure you have plenty of snowmelt on hand just in case, but be careful as regular deicing material is dangerous for pets and hard on their paws.
 It can also be problematic for your concrete.
 It is best to avoid using snowmelt at all by removing snow on walkways, paths and driveways first thing in the morning before anyone has driven on it.
 The sun will do the rest for you if you don’t have a north facing driveway.
 Make sure your shovels and brooms are in working order, and check the oil and functions of your snowblower if you have one.

 You had your sprinklers blown out in the fall, but your plants and lawn will still need water over the winter months.
 According to local nursery, Heinrich’s Tree Farm, you should be giving your lawn and vegetation about 1/2″ of water per month through winter.
 Be sure to hand water on warm days to keep your plants alive through the winter.
 Don’t forget to disconnect the water hose from the bib once you are done watering.

 Related Reading: Sledding Spots in Colorado Springs

 Take a look at the exterior of your home.
-If your furnace vent or dryer vents are fairly low to the ground, you’ll need to remove any debris, bushes or other vegetation around it.
+If your furnace vent or dryer vents are fairly low to the ground, you’ll need to remove any debris, bushes or other vegetation around them.
 If we get a big snowstorm, be sure to remove any snow from the vents to avoid problems with either of these systems.

 4. Test your sump pump